teamallnighter/con-prop/about.md

     around the holidays.
 We assist with books, fee collection, cleaning, maintenance, and upgrades.
 - heading: 24/7 Emergency's
   description: All of our buildings are included in our 24/7 emergency service.
-Just
+Call
-    dial (403) 228 1557.
+    (403) 228-1557.
   icon: "/uploads/2021/01/13/575934-200.png"
 menu:
   footer: